So finden Sie die richtigen Projekte zur CO2-Kompensation – ohne Greenwashing

 5 reasons why a sustainability report is also worthwhile for SMEs

-Many companies – large and small – are affected by sustainability regulations such as the CSRD, the LkSG or the upcoming European supply chain law CSDDD.
+Many companies – large and small – are affected by sustainability regulations such as the CSRD, the LkSG or the European supply chain law CSDDD.
 But what about those that are not subject to these regulations?
 Are they exempt from reporting?

 Watch out: Not being directly affected does not mean that you do not have to deal with sustainability!
 We explain here why SMEs also have to provide sustainability data and what information is required.